TeamMGE/MicrobialGenomicsCourse/_episodes/09-SNPphylo.md

 SNIPPY will concatenate the core SNPs, i.e. ignoring sites that are identical in all isolates and in the reference.

 The '--noref' argument tells SNIPPY to exclude the reference from the alignment.
 The '--aformat' argument determines the alignment output format.
-We need a phylip format as input our next tool
+We need a phylip format as input for our next tool.

 ~~~
 $ cd ~/dc_workshop/results/snps/